pmusta/project/README.md

 table.txt is the file you're probably looking for, the step 5 data!!!

+note that first there is the old ReadMe.txt and after that only my additions to this!!

 The script "run_analysis.R" makes a tidy(ish) dataset called "NTables" which has variables "feature","direction","mean","standardDeviation", "originset","activity","caseid", "subject", "fouriertransformed".
 This corresponds to parts 1-4 of the project exercise.

 After this, it makes a separate tidy dataset (part 5 of the project) called OrderedTable, with the average of each (non-fourier transformed) variable for each activity and each subject (the transformed can be included if the subsetting is excluded, but they are the same values, transformed????).
 This dataset is written to disk as space separated data file "table.txt".

-## This is a bit more complicated that maybe required in the task?
-But this
-## makes a tidy data set that I could use if I would work with this data, so...
+This is a bit more complicated that maybe required in the task?
+But this makes a tidy data set that I could use if I would work with this data, so...
-## - the datafiles are in a subfolder of the working directory ("./data"):
+ - the datafiles are in a subfolder of the working directory ("./data"):

-##
-##    the features.txt,X_train.txt, y_train.txt, X_test.txt, y_test.txt
+    the features.txt,X_train.txt, y_train.txt, X_test.txt, y_test.txt
-##    activity_labels.txt, subject_train.txt, subject_test.txt
+    activity_labels.txt, subject_train.txt, subject_test.txt

-## it is assumed you already have these files so there's no downloading, unzipping etc.
+it is assumed you already have these files so there's no downloading, unzipping etc.

-## note that running this code will take about 10 min as the final dataset
-## is quite big (339867 obs. of 9 variables)
+note that running this code will take about 10 min as the final dataset is quite big (339867 obs. of 9 variables)

-## note that this code creates a bunch of "unnecessary" temp variables, datasets etc.
+note that this code creates a bunch of "unnecessary" temp variables, datasets etc.
-## (Creates x_train_5 out of x_train_4 instead of just overwriting x_train_4)
-## this is to make the code easier to read, but if you're short on memory
-## maybe change this
+ (Creates x_train_5 out of x_train_4 instead of just overwriting x_train_4) this is to make the code easier to read, but if you're short on memory maybe change this

 Codebook is provided as CodeBook.md